ramonpzg/audiodb/README.md

 production-ready service with a convenient API to store, search, and manage points - vectors with an additional payload."

-In order to get the hidder layer, or what is often called the embedding, we will train a transformer on how to classify different music genres.
+In order to get the hidder layer, or what is often confused with the embedding, we will train a transformer on how to classify different music genres.
 Once we have a model, we will extract the hidden layer, add it to Qdrant, define our similarity metric, and begin creating our own tunes.